 As well as being an essential part of history, the Nile is a haven for wildlife.
 Creatures such as the hippopotamus, Nile crocodile, rock python, and spotted-neck otter call the world’s longest river home.

-In this guide to cruising the Nile in Egypt, we want to highlight the unmissable sites, from hidden tombs to unique temples to ancient structures that align with the Milky Way!
+In this Nile River Cruise Guide, we highlight the unmissable sites, from hidden tombs to unique temples, to ancient structures that align with the Milky Way!

 If this blog has inspired you to take a trip to Egypt, consider pursuing our luxury custom tours for inspiration, and do feel free to get in touch if you have any questions.